drbfraser/CRADLE-Platform/fluentbit/README.md

     Gunicorn doc: https://docs.gunicorn.org/en/stable/settings.html#logging \
     Only application.log is configured to output to both files and sdtout at the moment. \
     All worker process is logging to the same application.log file.
 It's not separated.
-   - ./access.log - Http requests (Can be formatted) Configured at `server/gunicorn.conf.py`
    - ./error.log - Configured at `server/gunicorn.conf.py`
    - ./application.log - Configured at `server/config.py`